Agalinis auriculata (Michx.) Blake

 Basis for Listing

-Agalinis auriculata is a poorly understood species that appears to be rare or infrequent wherever it occurs, even in the center of its range.
+Agalinis auriculata (eared false foxglove) is a poorly understood species that appears to be rare or infrequent wherever it occurs, even in the center of its range.
 It is now considered extirpated from a number of states where it once occurred.
-Fewer than 10 populations are known to exist in Minnesota, and all of the populations are quite small and occur in vulnerable prairie habitats.
+Fewer than ten populations are known to exist in Minnesota, and all of the populations are quite small and occur in vulnerable prairie habitats.
 The size of these populations varies from one or two individuals to several hundred, but most populations have fewer than 50 plants.
-The extent of prairie habitats in southern Minnesota has declined as much as 99% since European settlement.
-The few remaining remnants tend to occur in railroad rights-of-way where their continued existence is uncertain.
+The extent of prairie habitats in southern Minnesota has declined as much as 99% (Minnesota's Remaining Native Prairie) since European settlement.
+Most populations known in Minnesota occur in railroad rights-of-way, where their continued existence is uncertain.
 Agalinis auriculata was listed as an endangered species in Minnesota in 1984.

 Flowers of A. auriculata are 2.5-5 cm (1-2 in.) long and grow opposite each other on an unbranched flowering stalk.
 The 5-cleft purple flowers have a pale-pink throat and red-purple spots.
 The upper 2 lobes are smaller than the lower 3, giving the flower a slightly asymmetric appearance.
 Mature plants are covered with short, stiff hairs.
 The unbranched, 4-angled stems grow from 15-90 cm (6-35 in.) in height.
 The opposite leaves bear a clasping auricle, or ear, from which the species derives its scientific name.
 It is the only member of the genus Agalinis with a retrorse-hispid stem and auricled leaves.